-In Invisible Cities, Italo Calvino writes: you take delight, not in a city's seven or seventy wonders, but in the answer, it gives to a question of yours.
+In Invisible Cities, Italo Calvino writes: you take delight, not in a city's seven or seventy wonders, but in the answer it gives to a question of yours.
 For some of us, the pandemic has locked us inside our homes.
 And for others, it has taken them back home — one away from a home they've carefully built in a different city.
 Yesterday, I was on a call with someone I freelance with, and he told me how badly he wants to get back to Hyderabad.
 "I vividly remember the last time I went to work.
 I moved back home in the first wave, and I cannot wait to come back," he said.

 I was in high school when I moved to Hyderabad.
 I couldn't make friends instantly — I couldn't foster good friendships till I started college.
 Hyderabad was different.
-Every street had a different character, the homes carried an unfamiliar scent, people's problems were not quite like mine, and the biggest problem of all?
+Every street had a different character; the homes carried an unfamiliar scent, people's problems were not quite like mine, and the biggest problem of all?
 It took me years to get familiar with the city.

 Words seem constrained when I describe this city now.
 For the uninitiated, I predominantly write about this city for a living.
 From barely knowing this city to discovering its hidden labyrinths and alleys, it grew on me.
 I wonder, though — when do you realise you've fallen in love with a city?
-What's the exact moment and what's running in your head?
+What's the exact moment, and what's running in your head?
 Is it when you spot familiar faces around you?
 When you've fallen in love?
-Or that instant when you know there are countless streets in the city and that all of them can take you home?
+Or that instant when you know there are countless streets in the city, and all of them can take you home?
 What makes a city complete for an individual?
 Is it when we seek comfort in a bar we go to when we're broke?
-Or when we're fully able to cry in the arms of a friend, at a really shitty bar, just after two drinks?
+Or when we're fully able to cry in the arms of a friend, at a shitty bar, just after two drinks?

 "The machine-made noodles were almost perfect," he says as he eats.
 Throughout the movie, he woefully comments about the city or longs for what he has left behind.
 A bowl of noodles, similar to the ones he had at home, may have offered him the comfort of home in a city.
-Food surely has that power.
+Food, indeed, has that power.
 But, even when he moves to a city for a better future, he cannot stop yearning for his town.
-When you've got no heart in it, perhaps rebuilding a home is not a choice.
+When you have no heart, perhaps rebuilding a home is not a choice.

-I guess we love the familiarity.
+We love the familiarity.
 I'm still figuring it out.
 I don't know if I'll ever live in a different city, but for now, I love Hyderabad.
 I call it home.

 Tune for the day: https://www.youtube.com/watch?v=psuRGfAaju4